 Coleman Legal LLP offers specialised assistance in managing leg injury & amputation claims.
-Our dedicated team’s profound familiarity with the Personal Injuries Guidelines will make sure you have the right amount of compensation.
+Our dedicated team’s profound familiarity with the Personal Injuries Guidelines will ensure you have the right amount of compensation.
+For a confidential consultation, please call us at 1800-844-104 for free or email [email protected].

 Source: The Personal Injuries Guidelines